 Keys to Success

-In addition to the actual print, it is also important to clarify what additional inspection documentation or tests will need to be performed.
+In addition to the actual print, it is also essential to clarify what additional inspection documentation or tests will need to be performed.
 This would be any specific tolerances you want to be measured or environmental coating test administered.
 Routinely, our coating tests are based on the following Mil Standards: Mil-C-675, Mil-C-48497 A, Mil-PRF-13830B, Mil-M-13508C, and ISO 9211-3.
 First article data, when required, can be purchased.
-This will cover every dimension on the customer optical print provided and is always included on the bottom of our formal quotes.
-This typically will account for a quantity of three pieces and can add lead time to the order.
-We also offer general inspection data which will include specific attributes recorded every shipment on any aspect of the print the customer is wanting to record.
+First article data will cover every dimension on the customer optical print provided and is always included on the bottom of our formal quotes.
+First article inspection typically will account for a quantity of three pieces and can add lead time to the order.
+We also offer general inspection data which will include specific attributes recorded every shipment on any aspect of the print the customer wants to record.
 First article and inspection data will be supplied to you through the industry standard AS9102 form, excel spreadsheet, a customer furnished form, and/or on the packaging of the individual element.
 This information can also be supplied electronically if needed.
 We pride ourselves on trying to make the end-users job as easy as possible.
 We can offer other value-added steps including edge/flat blackening, laser engraving, pointing radii, and precision fiduciary markings.
 All of these value-added steps have been found to speed up assembly processes and help decrease errors after the parts have left our facility.
 Check out our blog on interferometry if interested in the various forms of optical measurements and machines we use in our facility.

-Now that all the required information is conveyed, the optic manufacturing process will be routed and the pricing will be submitted.
+Now that all the required information is conveyed, the optic manufacturing process will be routed, and the pricing will be submitted.
 Once the quote is received and a purchase order is sent back for approval, the material order will be placed.
 For first time customers the following items may be required: a credit reference report, Tax ID number, and End Use Agreement.
 As the parts begin to process we will communicate if anything unexpected should occur shifting the delivery away from the desired date.
-After part completion, we typically follow up to discuss if there needs to be any changes made to the way the optics were processed or received.
+After part completion, we typically follow up to discuss if there need to be any changes made to the way the optics were processed or received.